goto-bus-stop/dizzay/dizzay-ui/README.md

 ## Dependencies

-`dizzay-ui` can use mplayer or mpv to provide video playback.
+`dizzay-ui` requires mplayer or mpv to provide video playback.
 See the [dizzay readme](../README.md#dependencies) for more.

 ## Building